A quick guide to Stripe’s culture

 Thinking rigorously has many natural applications in our daily work.
 For example, we think the traditional way that candidates are interviewed in the technology industry is suboptimal.
 We’ve invested significant effort in fixing it, by introducing work-sample tests, dispensing with whiteboard programming, de-emphasising credentials, and actively working to combat unconscious bias, among other changes.
 But that doesn’t mean we’re satisfied with our current process either.
 We suspect that there are a lot of significant improvements still to be made.

 Part of being rigorous is being judicious.
 Stripes have measured reactions to things.
 We engage in testing and strenuous discussions with colleagues - but we don’t yell.

 Trust and amplify

-Stripes do what’s best for the organization overall.
+Stripes do what’s best for the organisation overall.

 Because Stripe is highly interdependent, really good Stripes have a strong sense of overall ownership of the whole company but are non-territorial regarding their nominal domains.
 There are no bonus points for building large teams.

-Not-my-job attitudes grate at Stripe: we admire, recognize, and reward people who do the opposite.
+Not-my-job attitudes grate at Stripe: we admire, recognise, and reward people who do the opposite.
 Expect to routinely contribute to projects across the company.
-Expect to receive feedback from engaged coworkers who have less state about your projects than you do.
-You won’t always agree with feedback you get, but you should consider it seriously and with humility: it comes from a smart colleague who, like you, sincerely wants your project to succeed.
+Expect to receive feedback from engaged co-workers who have fewer hang-ups about your projects than you do.
+You won’t always agree with the feedback you get, but you should consider it seriously and with humility: it comes from a smart colleague who, like you, sincerely wants your project to succeed.

 The Stripe service